lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Analytics
 ^^^^^^^^^

-The docker container currently reports usage metrics to our analytics software (we use mixpanel) which uses https encrypted GET and POST requests to https://api.mixpanel.com.
+The Lightly worker currently reports usage metrics to our analytics software (we use mixpanel) which uses https encrypted GET and POST requests to https://api.mixpanel.com.
 The transmitted data includes information about crashes and the number of samples that have been filtered.
 However, **the data does not include input / output samples**,